 From the moment the bass drop kicks off this catchy garage rocker by the White Stripes, you know you’re in for a treat!
 A lively tune in 4/4 meter, simple yet groovy drumbeat, fantastic guitar riffs, and Jack White’s raspy vocals have placed “Seven Nation Army” in the league of all-time fan favorites.

 The song is hailed as one of the best to come out of the 2000s decade!
-It enjoyed a solid run at the charts and won many accolades, including a Grammy for the “Best Rock Song” category.
+It enjoyed a solid run on the charts and won many accolades, including a Grammy for the “Best Rock Song” category.

 Fun fact – the iconic bass intro was a combination of White’s Kay Semi-Hollow Guitar and a whammy pedal to distort and lower the pitch down an octave.
 Now that’s some inventive playing right there!